MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5-1.md

    // Define function for the glitch effect
    // using position and dimesion as the arguments
-   // defines the area within the image to be sorted glitch (pos, dim) {
+   // defining the area within the image to be sorted glitch (pos, dim) {

       // Define find_i function with c as the argument
       // to calculate the corresponding index in the image data array,
       // based on the x and y coordinates of a pixel within the canvas